 The printed circuit board has numerous optional components that only need to be mounted in certain cases.
-This guide shows you all possible options and indicates whether steps are optional or recommended.
+This guide shows you all possible options and indicates whether the step is optional or recommended.
 All steps without further hints are necessary.

-It is also possible to equip the board with a PT8211 I2S audio chip instead of the Teensy Audio Shield.
+It is also possible to equip the board with a PT8211 I2S audio chip.
 This option is not shown here.
-If you want to use this option, please take a look at the schematic or ask directly via email or in the forum.
+If you want to use this option, you can use the schematic as help or ask directly via email or in the forum.

-The build process is organized into several steps.
-Each step is on one page with pictures showing the relevant changes.
-It is good practise to take a short break after each step.
-For steps in which you have to solder very much (like the IC sockets) you should take breaks in between.
+The build process is organized into several steps (each step on one page, often with a photo).
+It is a good practise to make a break after each step.
+For steps were you have to solder very much (like the IC sockets) you should make breaks in between.

-Be careful when soldering on the Teensy audio board!
-You should take care not to stay too long on one soldering point.
-Again, take breaks to let the soldering joints cool, so that the chip on the board will not be damaged.
+Be carefull when soldering on the Teensy audio board!
+You should take care not to stay too long on one soldering point and allow breaks to cool down the soldering points so that the chip on the board is not damaged.

-If you are unsure or the manual is not precise enough or misleading, please ask by email or forum before doing something wrong!
+I you are unsure or the manual is not precise enough (or perhaps wrong?), please asl by email or forum before doing something wrong!